 As described above, it is always good to generate and store securely your backup codes.
 This is useful not only for the times when your app might not be working properly but also for rare cases when you might lose or damage your device.

-Two-step verification, you can now enforce the usage of two-step verification.
+Two-step verification`, you can now enforce the usage of two-step verification.
 In the new settings section, you can decide who needs to use it and would be required to log in again as verification.
-It can be applied per account, project or specific role.
+It can be applied per account, project, or a specific role.
 Additionally, you can create a new custom role that inherits other predefined roles but has a requirement to use two-step verification.
 We try to provide the most flexible options for various requirements and situations.

-You can apply the enforcement on both project and account level.
+You can apply the enforcement on both the project and account levels.
 The settings allow you to choose one out of 3 options available:

-- Mandatory for all users: If this option is selected, every user with access to account/project will be required to use two-step verification.
+**Mandatory for all users**: If this option is selected, every user with access to the account/project will be required to use two-step verification.